 Your passion can be the deciding factor in whether your audience will be swayed around to your point of view.
 If you're wishy-washy, you'll have a hard time convincing anyone of anything.

-2. The next step is to put yourself in the shoes of the audience.
+2. Put yourself in the shoes of the audience.

 Try to anticipate how they will react to the topic of your speech.
 If you know they will have objections, try to address those concerns in your speech.